About Our Scotland & The North Clinic

 At Abbeycare Scotland our experienced and multi-disciplinary team support clients through the recovery process with first class outcomes.

-With a highly successful and proven therapeutic programme, tailored recovery care plans, continuous included aftercare and attractive fees and payment options, Abbeycare Scotland is the ideal place to being your journey to recovery.
+With a highly successful and proven therapeutic programme, tailored recovery care plans, continuous included aftercare and attractive fees and payment options, Abbeycare Scotland is the ideal place to begin your journey to recovery.

 Download Our Scotland Clinic Brochure

 Meet Our Scotland Team

 Douglas has been involved in the addictions field for over 15 years and has had the pleasure of working closely with hundreds of individuals and helping them on their journey to recovery.

 Douglas joined Abbeycare in 2015 and was formerly the Deputy Manager of our sister service, The Hygrove, taking up the post of Service Manager at Abbeycare Scotland in January 2020 where he manages and supports the clinical and therapeutic teams as well as the popular aftercare group.